hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 .center[![:scale 100%](images/change_to_local.png)]

 Go into the **General** settings for your workspace and change the execution mode to **Local**.
 Save your settings.

+???
+**This is important.
+All we want to do is store our state file remotely for now.
+Later on we'll learn about remote execution.**

 ---
 name: chapter-4-tfe-lab